Tanu-N-Prabhu/Python/Python Coding Interview Prep/Python_Theoritical_Interview_Questions.md

 > The method returns a featureless object that is base for all classes.
 This method does not take any parameters.

 ---

+## 46. What is pep 8?

+> Python Enhancement Proposal or pep 8 is a set of rules that specify how to format Python code for maximum readability.

+---